LeonardoMeireles55/QualityLab-Pro-Backend/README.md

 ```
 docker-compose up -d
 ```
-#### Step 3 (Optional). you can run the application and tests with the bank in memory.
+#### Step 3 (Optional). you can run the application and tests with the database in memory.
 When compiling and running the .jar.
 ```
 java -jar QualityLabPro-0.0.1-beta.jar
 ```